LethargicTactician/E-CommerceFinalProject/FinalOrderService/readme.txt

 for SQL

-CREATE DATABASE OrdersServiceDB;
+CREATE DATABASE FinalOrdersServiceDB;

-USE OrdersServiceDB;
+USE FinalOrdersServiceDB;

 CREATE TABLE Products (